gsidhu/buzee-tauri/logbook.md

 ## - Add UI to OCR PDF Image.
 ## - Add user pref table.
 Connect to global shortcut, cron job etc.

+- Modified CSV and XLSX parser to store only unique words.
+- Removed all unused imports and functions.
+- Replaced function for handling not-query only.
+Should work more reliably now.
 - Added cron job.
 Majestic.
 - Sorting files by size for indexing.
 - Storing sync_running flag in mutex state.
 Seems to run quite well.
 More reliable than DB flag.